AnniecTW/Notes/LeetCode/Sorting/215. Kth Largest Element in an Array/README.md

 1) Initialize an empty heap `heap = []`
 2) Iterate through `nums`, and for each number<br>
-   a) Push it into the heap<br>
+   - Push it into the heap<br>
-   b) If the heap size exceeds k, pop the smallest element (ensure the heap keeps only the k largest elements)<br>
+   - If the heap size exceeds k, pop the smallest element (ensure the heap keeps only the k largest elements)<br>
 6) Return `heap[0]` (the smallest among the k largest elements → i.e. the kth largest overall)

 ### Implement